 What makes me different?

-My businesses generate over $5m in top-line revenue each year, and I have a team of over 15 people reporting to me.
+My businesses generate over $5m in top-line revenue each year, and I have a team of over 15 people working for me.

 While the commissions I receive from this review are nice, I’m not exactly relying on this money to live.
 Or to escape my job.

-I also like researching and geeking out over how things work, so while my team does the heavy lifting, I write these reviews.
+I also love geeking out over how things work, so I often write these reviews in my spare time.

 I hope this helped you make the right decision.
 If I left any of your questions unanswered, drop them in the comments below.
 I respond to each comment personally.